 The formalities depend on the legal nature of the business.
 For more information, please refer to the "Formality of Reporting of a Commercial Company," "Individual Business Registration in the Register of Trade and Companies" and "Corporate Reporting Formalities. artisanal work."

 d.
-Make a prior declaration of activity for EU nationals engaged in a one-off activity (Free Service Delivery)
+Make a prior declaration of activity for EU nationals engaged in a one-off activity (Freedom to provide services)

 EU or EEA nationals wishing to practice in France on an occasional and ad hoc basis are subject to a declaration prior to its first service on French soil.